matdomeier/rotation_sensitivity/README.md

 ## Study details

 In this study, we evaluate the influence of Global Plate Model choice on reconstructions of the Earth's continental surface over geological timescales.
-Understanding this uncertainty is significant for constraining the distribution of organisms in deep time.
-Our study focused on six widely used open-source models available via the [GPlates Web Service](https://gwsdoc.gplates.org/reconstruction-models):
+Understanding this uncertainty is key to constraining the distribution of organisms in the past.
+This has implications for our understanding of deep time macroevolutionary and macroecolgical patterns, as well as palaeoclimatic reconstructions.
+Our study focused on six widely used open-source models, which are available via the [GPlates Web Service](https://gwsdoc.gplates.org/reconstruction-models):

 * MERDITH model (Merdith et al., 2021) - GPlates ID = MERDITH2021
 * MÜLLER model (Müller et al., 2019) - GPlates ID = MULLER2019